-The program does not fund or hire coaches.
-Therefore, coaching and instruction services vary from club to club.
+Coaching and instruction services vary from club to club.
 Most coaches volunteer their time.
-If a club has fundraised funds, they club may decide to hire and pay a qualified individual to serve as a coach/instructor.
+If a club has fundraised funds, the club may decide to hire and pay a qualified individual to serve as a coach/instructor.
 With a wealth of athletic talent in the community, clubs have been coached by world champion athletes, and former varsity coaches.

 You’ll find club members playing in many places on campus.
 The Club Sports office is located in the Erb Memorial Union in room 007.

 Club officers and members visit the office for support with:

 Special event planning